LAB02-Admin/HASS.Agent-Docs/docs/notifications/notification-actionable.md

 ### Preparation

-You need a notifier entity ready, check the [examples](https://hassagent.readthedocs.io/en/latest/notifications/notification-usage-and-examples/) for info on how to do that.
+You need a notifier entity ready.
+If you use the legacy integration, check the [examples](https://hassagent.readthedocs.io/en/latest/notifications/notification-usage-and-examples/) for info on how to do that.
+Otherwise, you should have it autodetected after installing the [new integration](https://github.com/LAB02-Research/HASS.Agent-Integration).

 ### Actionable Notification